Caspersan/SpecMate/README.md

 - ✅ Verify backend server is accessible

 ### Logging Not Working
-- ✅ Ensure backend server is running (for development)
+- ✅ Ensure backend is deployed/running (Vercel serverless or Express server)
-- ✅ Check `logs/` directory is writable
+- ✅ Check browser console for network errors
-- ✅ Verify backend endpoints are accessible
+- ✅ Verify backend endpoints return 200 status (not 404)
+- ✅ For Vercel: Check Functions > Logs in Vercel dashboard
+- ✅ For Express: Check `logs/` directory is writable
-- ✅ Check browser console for errors (logging fails silently to not interrupt UX)
+- ⚠️ Note: Logging fails silently to not interrupt user experience

 ### Build Errors
 - ✅ Run `npm install` to ensure all dependencies are installed